YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The number still needs context

 Patients often ask, “How many patients do you operate on per day?”
 That is a fair question, but it should be followed by better ones.
 How many surgeons are present?
 Who draws and approves the hairline?
 Who examines the donor area after shaving?
 Who decides whether the graft number should change?
-Who creates the recipient sites?
+Who creates the recipient area incisions?
 Who checks graft quality during the operation?
 Who is available if bleeding, dizziness, pain, or anxiety appears?

 The danger is not teamwork.
 A trained surgical team is part of proper hair transplant surgery.
 The danger is when teamwork becomes a way to hide weak accountability.
 If a clinic says a famous surgeon is involved, but your actual contact is a rotating group of staff members and the operation day feels like a production line, slow down before you commit.